unchainedshop/unchained-evolution/business-plan.md

 Eliminating consumers and SME markets and taking business model and software architecture into account, Unchained.shop is generally suited for mid- to large digital commerce applications with more than USD 20’000 of revenue per month that want to deliver a superior digital commerce user experience to their customers.

-**Therefore the customer segment of unchained.shop is software development agencies that do the heavy lifting of setting up and developing these highly individual user interfaces and therefore need a flexible platform to supercharge their digital commerce projects.**
+**Therefore the primary customer segment of Unchained is software development agencies that do the heavy lifting of setting up and developing these highly individual user interfaces and therefore need a flexible platform to supercharge their digital commerce projects.**

+Using Unchained as a base for a more complete product, it can be used as a good starting point for smaller companies as well (5'000 - 20'000 online revenue per month).
+This is what **Unchained Boutique** is about, targeting SME's with a non-technical product on top of Unchained.

 # Financial Forecasts